 Henrietta Lacks Memorial Award

-The monetary gift and award is presented to the primary community partner in the collaboration during the annual Henrietta Lacks Memorial Lecture hosted by the Johns Hopkins Institute for Clinical and Translational Research.
+The monetary gift and award is presented to the primary community collaborator during the annual Henrietta Lacks Memorial Lecture hosted by the Johns Hopkins Institute for Clinical and Translational Research.

 Any group working collaboratively for at least two years on a project that addresses one or more of the following issues in Baltimore City are eligible: poverty, community health and well-being, social justice, and neighborhood development.